hmcts/cnp-design-documentation/doc/adr/0009-developer-workflow-for-code-changes.md

 ## Context

-Adoption of the CNP brings with the ability to change and improve the developer workflow when making application code changes.
+Adoption of the CNP brings with it the ability to change and improve the developer workflow when making application code changes.
 As per [5.
-Application Delivery Pipelines](doc/adr/0005-pipeline-design.md) the pipeline is opinionated and promotes the practice of Continuous Delivery.
+Application Delivery Pipelines](0005-pipeline-design.md) the pipeline is opinionated and promotes the practice of Continuous Delivery.
 This proposal goes into the detail of the expected workflow of a developer making an application change in the context of CNP using Continuous Delivery.

 ### What is Developer Workflow?
 Developer workflow is the process developers use to create application changes and prepare them for release in a reliable manner.
 This includes the branching strategies, code review, and testing, all with a heavy reliance on the pipeline.